1.b) Philosophy of a different theory of evolution of life

 Likewise, I mention other specific models that could also withstand an empirical contrasting.

-The proposal of the Darwin out experiment has been added in 2011 in order to confirm the results of the EDI Study- Evolution and Design of Intelligence, which has not been carried out yet, in a much simpler way.
+The proposal of the Darwin out experiment has been added in 2011 to confirm the results of the EDI Study- Evolution and Design of Intelligence, which has not been carried out yet, in a much simpler way.

 Title VII briefly describes the Esnuka program designed to allow the assimilation of this theory’s proposals by introducing them through a computer-simulation on the billiards game.